awsdocs/aws-java-developer-guide/doc_source/examples-dynamodb-tables.rst

    :language: java

-By default, up to 100 tables are returned per call |mdash| use :methodname:`getLastEvaluatedTableName` on the returned :aws-java-class:`ListTablesResult <>` object to get the last table that was evaluated.
+By default, up to 100 tables are returned per call |mdash| use :methodname:`getLastEvaluatedTableName` on the returned :aws-java-class:`ListTablesResult <ListTablesResult>` object to get the last table that was evaluated.
 You can use this value to start the listing after the last returned value of the previous listing.